elliehelisky/elh-dwm/README.md

 - nemo -> ranger (via st) -> thunar -> dolphin -> nautilus

 # Patches
 By default, I have systray, uselessgaps, and autostart as my patches.
-It has already been patched so no further action is needed.
+It has already been patched so no further action is needed besides creating the ~/.dwm/dwm_autostart.sh script

 If you choose to remove any of these patches.
 Install *patch* from your distro's package manager and remove them using this sytax